Algebraic Simplification Techniques#

 Example 7#

-Expanding a product of a monomial and a binomial
+Expanding a product of a monomial and the square of a binomial

 Expand \(3x^5(4+x)^2\).